 1841 Census (7th.
 June) Kilmarnock (597) Folio 0 Book 23 Page 19

 James Mathieson II and Agnes Scotts next child, and the next step in our family history, was a son James Mathieson III, born according to his baptismal entry in the Military Records, on 1st April 1842 in Newport, Isle of Wight, and baptised on 12th October 1842 in the St. James Chapel, Isle of Wight.

-James Mathieson II remained with the Reserves in and around the Isle of Wight, latterly becoming a batman to the Company Commanding Officer, until the return of the regiment from South Africa in 1848/49.
+James Mathieson II remained with the Reserves in and around the Isle of Wight, although he does seem to have spent six months in Mullingar, Ireland from the July to the December of 1845.
+He also seems to have spent sometime as a batman to the Company Commanding Officer, a fact refered to in his later obituary.
 Over this period his pay increased with the addition of "Good Conduct Pay", starting with an extra 2d. per day on 9th April 1845, increasing to an extra 3d. per day on 9th April 1846, and finally reaching an extra 4d. per day on 9th April 1849.
 Added to his original starting pay of 1 shilling and 1 pence, this would meaning him earning a wage of 1 shilling and 5 pence per day!!

 1851 Census (31st March) Liverpool HO107/2190 Folio 623 Book 8 Page 14